 Features: This will vary depending on the model, make sure you do your research and find out what model does what you want.
 Different brands and models come with different features as standard.
 The days of just a simple detector are mostly gone, so plan accordingly.

 Warranty: If like me you are planning on putting your detector through its paces, in water, heavy winds, and bitter cold (I can’t wait to move back home!) you should look for a model with a good warranty.
 Although we only review models that have a good warranty as we won’t stand by products that we do not think are worth the money.
 It’s still something you should consider if you do not buy a tested and reviewed detector through us.

 Remember metal detecting should be fun, don’t take it too seriously and you’ll be just fine.

 As far as an all-around choice for beginners, there are several models that will do the job while you familiarize yourself with the hobby.
 Not all models created for beginners are equal.
-There are inexpensive models as well as higher priced ones you can choose from.
-Some of the better multi-purpose models for beginners include:
+There are inexpensive models as well as higher-priced ones you can choose from.
+Some of the best multi-purpose models for beginners include:

-- Fisher F2: Operates on 2 AA batteries and offers 4 modes to help with locating jewelry, coins, artifacts and a custom setting.
-Offers an ultra-lightweight design, 10 levels of adjustable sensitivity and 20 levels of volume to adjust.
+- Fisher F2: Operates on 2 AA batteries and offers 4 modes to help with locating jewelry, coins, artifacts, and a custom setting.
+It offers an ultra-lightweight design, 10 levels of adjustable sensitivity and 20 levels of volume to adjust.

 Great models for those who are more experienced can include the Minelab GPX5000.
 This detector though will run you as much as $5,000!
-No, there are the right amount of 0’s, and while this may be steep for some, there are also other models to choose from.
+No, that is the right amount of 0’s, and while this may be steep for some, there are also other models to choose from.
 However, being as this is a great model for experts, it seems to be a great investment.
 That’s because when you start getting more experienced, you start targeting certain things and this has it all.
-Other models you can choose from include:
+Other models, you can choose from include:

 What Is The Best Metal Detector For Gold?